 - G. Open Book: The midterm and final exams are OPEN book exams.
 You may use any written or printed materials, including, but not limited to: any required and recommended materials, any handouts from class, PowerPoint slides, class notes, and your own personal or group outlines.
 But no consultation or discussion with any other person is permitted. - H. Additional Research: While you may use any materials that you have collected for this class, you are neither expected nor are you permitted to do any online or library research (e.g. on Lexis, Westlaw, Google, Bing, reference materials) to answer the exam questions. - I. Warning about Open Book: Having your notes and materials will not relieve you of the need to already know the material.
 Indeed, it is very probable that if you do not study for this exam exactly as you would for a closed-book exam, then you will do very poorly and perhaps not pass. - J. Grading: All exams will receive a raw score from zero to 135.
 The raw score is meaningful only relative to the raw score of the other students in the class.
 The raw score will be added to the midterm and quiz scores.
 That total will then be converted to a scaled score, based on the class curve.
-For example, if the highest raw score in the class were 100/135, then that student would receive an A. The final grades will comport with Law School's grading policies. - K. Exam Feedback: Several weeks after the exam, I will post on Blackboard: - 1.
+For example, if the highest raw score in the class were 100/135, then that student would receive an A. - K. Mandatory Mean: The final grades must comport with Law School's grading policies.
+Note that the 2018-2019 Student Handbook states that the Law School "mandates a mean of between 2.7 and 3.3 for all Upper Level (non-1L) classes."
+That is a mean roughly between a B- and B+. - L. Exam Feedback: Several weeks after the exam, I will post: - 1.
 A copy of the exam - 2.
 A blank scoring sheet and explanatory memo - 3.
 Model answers.

-I will also email you directly a scanned copy of your own marked exam with you individual scoring sheet.
+On request, I will also email you directly a scanned copy of your own marked exam with you individual scoring sheet.
+You must request this, because I cannot correlate exam numbers with names.

-- L. Exam Review: I will be happy to go over the exam with anyone who schedules an appointment to review the exam.
+- M. Exam Review: I will be happy to go over the exam with anyone who schedules an appointment to review the exam.
 Please first review my scoring and notes on your exam, the feedback memo, model answers, and your own notes.
-If you still have questions about your exam, please email those to me in advance of our meeting so that I can be sufficiently prepared to ensure a productive and efficient meeting. - M. Grade Finality: All grades are final.
+If you still have questions about your exam, please email those to me in advance of our meeting so that I can be sufficiently prepared to ensure a productive and efficient meeting. - N. Grade Finality: All grades are final.
 While sometimes seemingly unfair in application, pursuant to school rules, there will be no negotiations regarding revisions, except to correct any mathematical or clerical errors in computing the final score.

-XIII.
+XII.
 Exam Taking Tips